replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 collect data and _analyzers_ that analyze it.

 There two default collectors included in every support bundle.
-The `clusterInfo` collector collects information about the running cluster, while the `clusterResources` collector which collects information about many of the resources running in the cluster.
+The `clusterInfo` collector collects information about the running cluster, and the `clusterResources` collector collects information about many of the resources running in the cluster.
 These give you some baseline support information, but you will generally want to add more collectors to gather logs and other details about your application state.

 Log collection is the first thing most teams add to their support bundle.
-Let's add some logging collectors so that we our support bundle will collect logs from the Harbor application.
+Let's add some logging collectors so that our support bundle will collect logs from the Harbor application.

 ```